Applications for Penn Summer Abroad 2022 are now closed.

 - Decisions for applications completed after the Early Admissions Deadline will be processed on a rolling basis and will be posted to the online application account approximately three weeks following the submission date of the completed application.

-- Decision letters are sent to the e-mail address entered on the application.
-If you are accepted into a Penn Summer Abroad program, you have two weeks from the date of your decision letter to commit to your program.
-To do so, please log in to your application on the Penn Abroad application website and click the “commit” button.
-Once you have committed to the program, you are required to submit a $500 non-refundable deposit to Penn Summer Abroad, and you are then subject to all withdrawal policies, which can be found in the Penn Summer Abroad Student Handbook.
+- Decision letters are sent to the email address entered on the application.
+If you are accepted into a Penn Summer Abroad program, you have two weeks from the date of your decision letter to accept admission to your program.
+To do so, please log in to your application on the Penn Summer Abroad website and click the “accept” button.
+Once you have accepted your admission to the program, you are required to submit a $500 non-refundable deposit to Penn Summer Abroad, and you are then subject to all withdrawal policies, which can be found in the Penn Summer Abroad Student Handbook.
 Your commitment is not complete until your deposit is received.
 For more information on post-decision processes, please see the Admitted Student Resources page.

 To qualify to study abroad, you need to be in good academic standing.
 In addition, your disciplinary status may affect your eligibility to study abroad.
 You may not be eligible if you currently stand charged or are charged prior to the beginning your study abroad semester with a violation of a University regulation under Penn’s Code of Student Conduct or Code of Academic Integrity or if there is a pending, current or outstanding disciplinary matter (academic integrity or conduct).
 When the charge results in a warning or reprimand, you may be eligible to study abroad, pending a review of the situation.
 When the charge results in probation, suspension-not-imposed, or any sanction as serious as or more serious than probation, you are not eligible to study abroad during the period of the sanction.